epfl-dlab/aiflows/website/public/docs/getting_started/developer_guide/flow_module_management.md

 # Flow Module Management

-Flow is a sharing-oriented platform, empowering users to contribute their personal Flows, called **flow modules**, to Hugging Face.
+The FlowVerse is a repository of Flows (powered by the 🤗 HuggingFace hub) created and shared by our community for everyone to use!
+With aiFlows, these Flows can be readily downloaded, used, extended or composed into novel, more complex Flows.
+For the ones using ChatGPT, you could think of them as open-source GPTs(++).

+In the heart of this platform, the community shares their unique Flows, encapsulated in what we call **flow modules**.

 ## Flow Modules

 - Each Hugging Face published repository corresponds to a self-contained flow module.
-For instance, [saibo/ChatFlows](https://huggingface.co/saibo/ChatFlows) is a flow module.
+For instance, [aiflows/ChatInteractiveFlowModule](https://huggingface.co/aiflows/ChatInteractiveFlowModule) is a flow module.
 - A module may include multiple Flow classes and potentially a default configuration YAML file.
-In the [saibo/ChatFlows](https://huggingface.co/saibo/ChatFlows) module, you can find [ChatGPT4.py](https://huggingface.co/saibo/ChatFlows/blob/main/ChatGPT4.py).
+In the [aiflows/ChatInteractiveFlowModule](https://huggingface.co/aiflows/ChatInteractiveFlowModule) module, you can find [ChatHumanFlowModule.py](https://huggingface.co/aiflows/ChatInteractiveFlowModule/blob/main/ChatHumanFlowModule.py).
 - Each Flow class can depend on other remote, publicly available modules.
-For example, [ChatGPT4.py](https://huggingface.co/saibo/ChatFlows/blob/main/ChatGPT4.py) depends on [martinjosifoski/ChatAtomicFlow](https://huggingface.co/martinjosifoski/ChatAtomicFlow/tree/main).
+For example, [ChatHumanFlowModule.py](https://huggingface.co/aiflows/ChatInteractiveFlowModule/blob/main/ChatHumanFlowModule.py) depends on [aiflows/ChatFlowModule](https://huggingface.co/aiflows/ChatFlowModule).

 ## Syncing Flow Modules